ParthKalkar/video-chatting-app-TCP/Readme.md

 ## How to run
 1. If you're running the code for the first time, run *setup.sh*.
 2. To run the code, run *run.sh*.
+3. If the app crashes, it is recommended to run *clean.sh* before restarting the app.

 ## Current accomplishments
 - [x] Have a reliable video call over TCP, CLI interface.